Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in Gabon: Anthony Obame was the first Gabonese to win an Olympic medal – silver for men’s Taekwondo at London 2012.
+► Born in Gabon: Anthony Obame was the first Gabonese to win an Olympic medal – silver for men’s Taekwondo at the 2012 London games.

 THE GAMBIA